 An increasing number of dealers now appear to be setting retail prices in line with what is being advertised, with fewer simply applying a standard margin to the lower prices that cars have recently been bought for.
-As previously explained, we are now most of the way through a period where bulging order banks at the largest fleets are being fulfilled, resulting in a short-term glut of used volume.
-This is likely to continue to ease as we move through the remainder of the first quarter and the further the year progresses, the more the market will feel the benefit of reduced new car registrations through the pandemic; translating into lower levels of used car supply and subsequent improvements in used values.
+As previously explained, we are now just about past the period where bulging order banks at the largest fleets have been fulfilled, resulting in a short-term glut of used volume.
+This is expected to ease; the further the year progresses, the more the market will feel the benefit of reduced new car registrations through the pandemic, translating into lower levels of used car supply and subsequent improvements in used values.